 Why?
 One student might thrive in an academic setting when another equally talented student might not because of one vital ingredient: motivation.
 Motivation is the variable that is hard to measure but easy to recognize.
 Few students really thrive in a meaningful, lasting way in an academic setting without motivation – even if they’ve done all their homework to ensure it’s otherwise an “academic fit.”

 When something becomes personally important to an individual, important enough that they work beyond what is easy or comfortable to achieve success, then we see motivation on display.
-Motivation to achieve academic success gets a student out of a warm bed on a cold morning for an early morning class.
+Motivation to achieve academic success in college gets a student out of a warm bed on a cold morning for an early morning class.
 It is that same determination that says no to various temptations (sleep, friends, pizza, etc.) until that paper is finished and uploaded to the prof.

 If a student chooses a school with an academic focus that they find demotivating – whether it demands too little or too much – then they haven’t found an academic fit.
 But if a student enters college without possessing an internal motivation for academic success, then no school will prove to be a fit!